rahulunair/xpu_setup/base/Readme.md

 ```bash
 sudo ./10_os_kernel_upgrade.sh
 ```
-Upgrade os kernel to latest 5.15 LTS
+Upgrade OS kernel to latest 5.15 LTS.

-11. GPU kernel drivers
+11. 🛠️ Upgrade Usermod Drivers

 ```bash
 sudo ./11_gpu_kernel_drivers_upgrade.sh
 ```

-Upgrade kernel drivers to latest
+🔨 Add and upgrade any missing usermod drivers for GPU.

 12. Upgrade usermod drivers

-Add and upgrade any missing usermod drivers for GPU

 ```bash
 sudo ./12_usermod_driver_upgrade.sh
 ```
+Add and upgrade any missing usermod drivers for GPU.

 "🎉 Congratulations! 🎉 Your system is now fully equipped with the latest supported kernel and drivers.
 Time to dive in and start creating.
 Happy Hacking! 💻🚀"